elf4j/elf4j-provider/README.md

   to the hand-off.
 On the user's end, it helps to exclude performance-sensitive information from the logging configuration when circumstances permit.
 (The default output pattern does not include caller detail and thread information.)
-* On the output side, the output performance does not directly impact the business domain workflow as the process is asynchronous.
+* On the log data output side, the process is asynchronous and does not directly impact the business domain workflow.
   The elf4j-engine buffers and then flushes each log entry atomically per each writer.
-Depending on the target log repository, further manoeuvres may help the data collection performance.
+Depending on the target log repository, further manoeuvres may help the data collection process.
 For example, if the target repository is a log file on disk, then

   ```shell
   java MyApplication | cat >logFile